About

 Since I was a child I’ve been fascinated by carnivorous plants like the Venus Flytrap, and I now have a website dedicated to this hobby: Tom’s Carnivores.

-Developed continuously since 2017, the site now has a large social & email following as well as a big SEO presence.
+Developed continuously since 2017, the site now has a large social & email following.
 The site’s interactive tools and maps have been referenced by the BBC, Kew Gardens, the RHS, and the Eden Project.

 More about me